CodeYourFuture/Full-Stack-Project-Assessment/README.md

 Before you continue to final projects we have to make sure that you can meaningfully contribute to a technical project.

-This means that we need to be sure that you can create a Full Stack app.
+This means that we need to be sure that you can create and deploy Full Stack application.

 ## Challenge

-In this project you will be building a project that fulfills the following User Stories
+In this project you will be building up a small project that allows you to share your favourite Youtube videos with the world.
+We will be starting up with a very small MVP (Minimal Viable Product), and built on top of it to make it nicer and more useful.

-- As a user, I want to be able to view a list of all YouTube videos posted on the site
-- As a user, I want to be able to post videos that I like from YouTube to my website.
-- As a user, I want to be able to delete videos from the website that I no longer like.
-- As a user, I want to be able to watch the videos embedded in the website.
-- As a user, I want to be able to "Up Vote" a video if I like it.
-- As a user, I want to be able to "Down Vote" a video if I dislike.

-You don't need to worry about storing the video content itself - we'll rely on YouTube for this.

 ## Levels